umutcoskun/vim-mule/README.md

 ## Customization
+Here is the defeault options that you can change:

+    let g:mule_python_command = 'python3'

 If you dont want to use default hotkeys, define this variable in your .vimrc file:

     let g:mule_no_hotkeys = 1

+Hotkeys are auto mapping for only python filetype.

 Here is the default mappings: